trustpilot/documentation-bruno-collection/README.md

 Private calls are not accessible to everyone.
 They're only accessible to businesses with a Trustpilot business profile.

 ## Prerequisites

 - [Bruno](https://www.usebruno.com/) client installed on your machine
 - A Trustpilot API key and secret (obtain from Trustpilot Business, see article on [how to use Trustpilot APIs](https://support.trustpilot.com/hc/en-us/articles/207309867-How-to-use-Trustpilot-APIs))

 ## Setup

 This setup uses OAuth2 grant type: client_credentials by default

 1. Clone this repository (or download as zip and unzip)
 2. Launch Bruno client
 3. Open the collection within Bruno client
 4. Update the environment variables:

 - `businessUnitId` - unique identifier of the business unit
 - `baseUrl` - base URL for Trustpilot API environment (default is https://api.trustpilot.com/v1)
 - `invitationsBaseUrl` - base URL for Trustpilot invitations API environment (default is https://invitations-api.trustpilot.com/v1)
 - `apikey` - api key for the business application
 - `apisecret` - api secret for the (above) business application
-- `yourDomain` - domain url
+- `domainUrl` - domain url

+5. Query Params as environment variables (these can be configured here for ease of use as they are used frequently throughout the endpoints)

 - `consumerId` - Unique identifer for consumer
 - `conversationId` - Unique identifer for conversation
 - `reviewId` - Unique identifer for a review
 - `commentId` - Unique identifer for a specfic comment
 - `sku` - Stock keeping unit (unique identifer for specific product)

 ## Make API request

 1. Select endpoint
 2. Update any path and query parameters
 3. Execute request

 ## Authentication

 The Bruno collection has been configured to handle token authentication for you.
 On your first request (and prior to any following request), a script will fetch a valid token based on the environment variables you've configured, and populate the request accordingly.
 When a token expires, the script will fetch a new token automatically before the next request.
 The script can be found in the collection configuration tab.

 ## Optional setup for using OAuth2 grant type: password

 If you would instead like to use `grant type: password`:

 1. Update the following environment variables:

 - `grantType` - add `password`
 - `username` - Trustpilot business username
 - `password` - Trustpilot business password